kaleidos/grails-postgresql-extensions/README.md

 Release Notes
 -------------

+* 0.8 - 24/Apr/2014 - Added support for Double and Float arrays.
+Refactored the ArrayType to be used as a parametrized type.
 * 0.7 - Unreleased - New HstoreMapType and update plugin to Grails 2.2.5.
-                   - Added support for Double and Float arrays
-                   - Refactored the ArrayType to be used as a parametrized type
 * 0.6.8 - 22/Apr/2014 - Fix NPE in HstoreType.
 * 0.6.7 - 14/Feb/2014 - Support Java Arrays in criterias.
 * 0.6.6 - 14/Feb/2014 - New criteria pgArrayIsEmptyOrContains.